BroodingMawlek/wordpress/modules/alb/README.md

 # AWS Application and Network Load Balancer (ALB & NLB) Terraform module

-Terraform module which creates Application and Network Load Balancer resources on AWS.
+Terraform module which creates Application and Network Load Balancer resources on AWS

 These types of resources are supported: